nikosdion/DarkMagic/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please note that I cannot answer questions about, fix issues in or make additions to the CSS as it's neither created nor maintained by me.
-For anything else, keep reading.

 ### Steps to reproduce the issue

 Be specific.
 You may link to one or more screenshots or a video as long as it's not the only clue you leave.
 Use words to describe what happens.